robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 "Not just repairs. *Everything*.
 No more mending pile filled with guesses and assumptions."

-I glanced over to the other end of the worktable, where the mending pile once lived.
-I had watched Charlie finish the last item the night before, so I was surprised to see a folded up chemise sitting on the edge, looking a bit abandoned.
+I glanced at the repairs table, where all items to be mended once lived.
+I had watched Charlie finish the last item the night before, so I was surprised to see a folded up chemise sitting next to the sewing machine, a bit lonely.

 Mara noticed it too.
 Her lips tightened.